-The Dinah F. B. Cohen DREAM Fellowship Program – run by the National Disability Mentoring Coalition (NDMC) in partnership with Disability Rights, Education, Activism and Mentoring (DREAM) – provides college students and recent graduates with disabilities with professional skills and leadership development opportunities.
-Thanks to the generous support from GEICO, this year the fellowship expanded from two to a cohort of ten fellows.
+The Dinah F. B. Cohen DREAM Fellowship is a program that provides college students and recent graduates with disabilities with professional skills training and leadership development opportunities.
+The DREAM Fellowship Program was founded by the National Disability Mentoring Coalition (NDMC) in partnership with DREAM (Disability Rights, Education, Activism and Mentoring) and is now a program of Partners for Youth with Disabilities.
+Thanks to generous financial support from Macy’s, the fellowship expanded this year from two fellows to a cohort of ten fellows!

 Through this program, the fellows will: